moment/momentjs.com/docs/moment/01-parsing/00-intro.md

 **Please read:**
 * `moment(...)` is local mode.
 Ambiguous input (without offset) is assumed to be local time.
 Unambiguous input (with offset) is adjusted to local time.
 * `moment.utc(...)` is utc mode.
 Ambiguous input is assumed to be UTC.
 Unambiguous input is adjusted to UTC.
 * `moment.parseZone()` keep the input zone passed in.
-If the input is ambiguous, it is the same as local mode.
+Ambiguous input is assumed to be UTC.
 * `moment.tz(...)` with the moment-timezone plugin can parse input in a specific time zone.

 Keep in mind that a time zone and a time zone offset are two different things.
 An offset of -08:00 doesn't necessarily mean you are in the US Pacific time zone.